scottish-government-design-system/designsystem.gov.scot/components/tabs/index.md

 category: components
 parent: components
 thispage: component.tabs
-summary: Tabs organize content and allow navigation across the page between sections of related content.
+summary: Tabs organise content and allow navigation across the page between sections of related content.
 They allow the user to view one section of content at a time.
 experimental: true

 ---

 ## About this component

-Tabs allow users to see on one specific section of content at a time, whilst having awareness of the other content available.
+Tabs allow users to see one specific section of content at a time, whilst having awareness of the other content available.
 Each tab, when selected, will reveal its own unique content.

 One tab must always be selected when the page is first loaded.
 This should be the first tab unless there is a strong reason to have another tab selected.